daniele-frade/daniele-frade/README.md

 ### Hi there, I'm Daniele Frade 😀

-- 👩🏼‍💻 I'm working towards improving my career in Software Development.
+- 👩🏼‍💻 I'm working towards improving my career in Software Engineering.
 - 🖥️ Student at [42 São Paulo](https://www.42sp.org.br/).
 - 🌱 Currently learning the basics of programming with C and Javascript technologies.
 - 📫 How to reach me: daniele.fradee@gmail.com | https://www.linkedin.com/in/daniele-frade/